Filing a disability appeal in Michigan with or without a Lawyer

 Filing a Disability Appeal without a Disability Lawyer or Disability Representative

-If you receive a denial on your SSI or Social Security Disability claim and are not represented by a disability lawyer you should immediately contact the social security administration and request that appeal forms be mailed out to you.
-You are not required to call a local office to request appeal forms.
-A claimant can always go online to complete the appeal, or even download the forms and then mail them to the social security administration.
-Calling and requesting forms, however, puts SSA on notice that an appeal is being requested and also allows the claimant to ask any questions they might have about the appeal process from a "live individual".
+If you receive a denial on your SSI or Social Security Disability claim in Michigan and are not represented by a disability lawyer you should immediately contact the social security administration and request that appeal forms be mailed out to you.

 Once the appeal forms are received, the claimant should immediately complete and sign them.
 Social Security has purposely designed the appeal forms for ease of completion and the forms can typically be completed in under forty minutes.
 Claimants who are doing their own appeal should be sure to make a copy of anything that they are mailing in before it is mailed (if SSA claims not to have received the appeal, having a copy can prevent the necessity of having to complete the paperwork all over again from scratch).